vfarcic/devops26/manuscript/05-buildpacks.md

 Let's get started.

-## Choosing What To Include In A Buildpack
+## Choosing What To Include In A Build Pack

-We might be tempted to create buildpacks that contemplate all the variations present in our applications.
+We might be tempted to create build packs that contemplate all the variations present in our applications.
 That is often a bad idea.
-Buildpacks should provide everything we need, within reason.
-Or, to be more precise, they should provide the things that are repeatable across projects, but they should not contemplate so many combinations that buildpacks themselves would become hard to maintain, and complicated to use.
+Build packs should provide everything we need, within reason.
+Or, to be more precise, they should provide the things that are repeatable across projects, but they should not contemplate so many combinations that build packs themselves would become hard to maintain, and complicated to use.
 Simplicity is the key, without sacrificing fulfillment of our needs.
-When in doubt, it is often better to create a new buildpack than to extend an existing one by adding endless `if/else` statements.
+When in doubt, it is often better to create a new build pack than to extend an existing one by adding endless `if/else` statements.

 If we take the *go-demo-6* application as an example, we can assume that other projects are written in Go and that use MongoDB.
 Even if that's not the case right now, that is such a common combination that we can guess that someone will create a similar application in the future.
 Even if that is not true within our organization, surely there are many other teams doing something similar.
 The popularity of Go is on the constant rise, and MongoDB is one of the most popular databases.
 There must be many using that combination.
-All in all, a buildpack for an application written in Go and with MongoDB as a backend is potentially an excellent candidate both for the internal use within our organization, as well as a contribution to the Jenkins X community.
+All in all, a build pack for an application written in Go and with MongoDB as a backend is potentially an excellent candidate both for the internal use within our organization, as well as a contribution to the Jenkins X community.

 MongoDB was not the only thing that we had to add when we imported *go-demo-6* based on the `go` template.
 We also had to change the `probePath` value from `/` to `/demo/hello?health=true`.
-Should we add that to the buildpack?
+Should we add that to the build pack?
 The answer is no. It is highly unlikely that a similar application from a different team will use the same path for health checks.
-We should leave that part outside of the soon-to-create buildpack and let it continue having root as the default path.
-We'll let the developers, those that will use our buildpack, modify the `values.yaml` file after importing their project to Jenkins X. It will be up to them to design their applications to use the root path for health checks or to choose to change it by modifying `values.yaml` after they import their projects.
+We should leave that part outside of the soon-to-create build pack and let it continue having root as the default path.
+We'll let the developers, those that will use our build pack, modify the `values.yaml` file after importing their project to Jenkins X. It will be up to them to design their applications to use the root path for health checks or to choose to change it by modifying `values.yaml` after they import their projects.

 All in all, we'll keep `probePath` value intact, even though our *go-demo-6* application will have to change it.
 That part of the app is unique, and others are not likely to have the same value.

-## Creating A Buildpack For Go Applications With MongoDB Datastore
+## Creating A Build Pack For Go Applications With MongoDB Datastore

-We are going to create a buildpack that will facilitate the development and delivery of applications written in Go and with MongoDB as datastore.
+We are going to create a build pack that will facilitate the development and delivery of applications written in Go and with MongoDB as datastore.
 Given that there is already a pack for applications written in Go (without the DB), the easiest way to create what we need is by extending it.
-We'll make a copy of the `go` buildpack and add the things we're missing.
+We'll make a copy of the `go` build pack and add the things we're missing.

 The community-based packs are located in `~/.jx/draft/packs/github.com/jenkins-x-buildpacks/jenkins-x-kubernetes`.
 Or, to be more precise, that's where those used with *Kubernetes Workloads* types are stored.
 Should we make a copy of the local `packs/go` directory?
 If we did that, our new pack would be available only on our laptop, and we would need to zip it and send it to others if they are to benefit from it.
 Since we are engineers, we should know better.
-All code goes to Git and buildpacks are not an exception.
+All code goes to Git and build packs are not an exception.

-If right now you are muttering to yourself something like "I don't use Go, I don't care", just remember that the same principles apply if you use a different buildpack as the base that will be extended to suit your needs.
-Think of this as a learning experience that can be applied to any buildpack.
+If right now you are muttering to yourself something like "I don't use Go, I don't care", just remember that the same principles apply if you use a different build pack as the base that will be extended to suit your needs.
+Think of this as a learning experience that can be applied to any build pack.

-We'll fork the repository with community buildpacks.
+We'll fork the repository with community build packs.
 That way, we'll store our new pack safely to our repo.
-If we choose to, we'll be able to make a pull request back to where we forked it from, and we'll be able to tell Jenkins X to add that repository as the source of buildpacks.
+If we choose to, we'll be able to make a pull request back to where we forked it from, and we'll be able to tell Jenkins X to add that repository as the source of build packs.
 For now, we'll concentrate on forking the repository.

 ```bash
 open "https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes"